-by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.
-Additional support is acknowledged from NSERC, the Canada First Research Excellence Fund, and the Ministère de l'Économie et de l'Innovation du Québec.
+We are grateful to Audrey Bienfait, Benjamin Huard, and Rémy Dassonneville for helpful discussions and comments on the manuscript.
+This work is supported by a collaboration between the U.S. Department of Energy (DOE) and other agencies.
+This material is based upon work supported by the DOE, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.
+Additional support is acknowledged from Natural Sciences and Engineering Research Council of Canada (NSERC), the Canada First Research Excellence Fund, and the Ministère de l'Économie et de l'Innovation du Québec.